Vasanth Ravi: Career

-Vasanth did his Masters in Health Care Management in Manchester, United Kingdom before turning to acting.
+Vasanth did his degree in MBBS and master's degree in Health Care Management in Manchester, United Kingdom before turning to acting.
 He received his first acting opportunity in 2013 through film director Ram, who is widely known for his films including Kattradhu Thamizh and Thanga Meengal.
 Vasanth Ravi agreed to sign up the project with director Ram for the film Taramani which started its production venture in 2013 but underwent production delays before its actual release in August 2017.
 His debut feature film Taramani received positive reviews and his performance in the film along with Andrea Jeremiah in the lead role lauded praises from the audience.
 His maiden scintillating performance for the breakthrough film, Taramani also helped him to earn the Best male actor on debut (in the lead role) at the 2017 Ananda Vikatan Cinema Awards.
 Vasanth was also awarded the Vijay Award for Best Debut Actor at the 2018 Vijay Awards.

-At the 2018 65th Filmfare Awards South which was held on June 16, he was awarded the Best Debut Actor which was his second career award for the breakthrough film Taramani.
+At the 2018 65th Filmfare Awards South which was held on 16 June, he was awarded the Best Debut Actor which was his second career award for the breakthrough film Taramani.

-His second film was Rocky.
-It received immense critical acclaim, thought it was only a moderate box-office success.
+After his debut project, his second film was Rocky, which was written and directed by debutante Arun Matheswaran.
+The film received positive reviews from critics.
+Rocky, and Vasanth Ravi has played 'intense' characters.
+A critic from Pinkvilla stated that "Vasanth Ravi has done a great performance.
+He will make you shiver and give you chills in your spine.
+His performance is top notch and will definitely win your the hearts."

+Post-Rocky, Ravi had a two year hiatus and joined a new genre psychological horror film titled Asvins.
+The film received "A" certification from CBFC India.
+A critic of Times of India wrote that "Vasanth Ravi has delivered an intense performance, yet again, especially in the climax."
+That same year, he acted in the film Jailer directed by Nelson Dilipkumar portraying Rajinikanth and Ramya Krishnan's son.
+Vasanth Ravi acted in the romantic film Pon Ondru Kanden co-starring Ashok Selvan and Aishwarya Lekshmi, the action film Weapon co-starring Sathyaraj, and the thriller film Indra, all of which released to mixed reviews.